mkcn/fastHistory/README.md

 For each command you can get a quick summary from the man page

-**Warning**: this feature currently does not cover the syntax of all commands
+**Warning**: this feature does not cover the syntax of all commands

 ![](https://github.com/mkcn/fastHistory/raw/master/images/man_page.png)